 If you need to see a doctor right away, contact your doctor for advice or to make an appointment.
 If your doctor is unable to see you, or the office is not open, please consider going to the closest Urgent Care center.
-Member Services can help you find an Urgent Care center near you.
+Please call Member Services at 1-888-788-4408, TTY/TDY 711 and they can help you find an Urgent Care center near you.